tarwn/lessthandot-hugo/blogs/content/posts/2009-07-22-restoring-multiple-transaction-log-backu.md

 results.Close
 ```
-Now just run that and you&#8217;ll get your .sql you can execute and be done with it.
-I usually only do this on special occasions so there aren&#8217;t parameters like date range and such passed but you could easily add those in and only grab a certain listing of files.
+Now just run that and you'll get your .sql you can execute and be done with it.
+I usually only do this on special occasions so there aren't parameters like date range and such passed but you could easily add those in and only grab a certain listing of files.

  [1]: /index.php/DataMgmt/DBAdmin/title-8
  [2]: http://www.quest.com/litespeed-for-sql-server/